mjevans93308/avoxi-demo-app/README.md

-# AVOXI DEMO APP PROMPT
+# geolocate-ip DEMO APP PROMPT

 Scenario (note, this is fictional, but gives a sense of the types of requests we might encounter):
 Our product team has heard from several customers that we restrict users to logging in to their UI accounts from selected countries to prevent them from outsourcing their work to others.
 For an initial phase one we're not going to worry about VPN connectivity, only the presented IP address.